yxiao54/yxiao54.github.io/_pages/about.md

 ======
 I am a Ph.D. candidate in Computer Science and a research associate in Laboratory for Ubiquitous and Intelligent Sensing (UIS Lab) at Arizona State University since Fall 2021.
 I am honored to be advised by Dr. Asif Salekin.

 I have extensive experience in multimodal learning, sensor-based computer vision, time-series analysis, large language models, and foundation models, with a focus on human-centered AI.
 My research centers on applied AI—developing robust, interpretable, and generalizable models for real-world sensing scenarios.
 I design novel frameworks to tackle challenges such as domain shift, data scarcity, and noisy multimodal inputs, with applications across wearable sensing, vision, audio, and language.
-I have published 8 papers in IMWUT/UbiComp, and 1 each in AAAI, Interspeech, and ICCPS.[Jump to Publications](#publications)
+I have published 8 papers in top computer science venues, including 3 as first author.[Jump to Publications](#publications)

 Education
 ======